 Repeat this process every 30 minutes for 3 to 4 hours.
 Make sure to mix the granita well every time, scraping down the sides.
-The idea is to prevent ice crystals from forming so you wind up with a consistency similar to sorbet.
-If the mixture isn’t stirred thoroughly you might wind up with small blocks of ice, which aren’t nearly as fun to eat.
+The idea is to prevent ice crystals from forming so you wind up with a consistency similar to sorbet (if the mixture isn’t stirred thoroughly you might wind up with small blocks of ice).
 Three hours will give you a good granita, but four hours will guarantee the consistency is smooth.
-I recommend serving the granita immediately, but it will hold for 24 hours.
+I recommend serving the dessert immediately, but it will hold for 24 hours.

 |Meyer Lemon Mint Granita

 This Meyer lemon granita is clean and refreshing.
 Meyer lemons have a slightly sweeter and less acidic flavor than regular lemons, with a hint of orange.
-The lemon and mint combination is this recipe is reminiscent of a mojito — try adding a splash of rum!
+The lemon and mint combination is this recipe is reminiscent of a mojito—if you’re feeling up for it, try adding a splash of rum.